Learning how to start a blog has the potential to drastically change your life.

 Oh wait, you don’t actually have to.
 That’s one of the perks of purchasing a Managed WordPress plan.

 As far as blogging platforms go, WordPress is in rare company.
 In fact, WordPress sites now comprise more than 30% of the entire Internet.
-You could go with a smaller platform like Tumblr or Blogger…or you can go with the content management system (CMS) chosen by:
+You could learn how to create a blog with a smaller platform like Tumblr or Blogger…or you can go with the content management system (CMS) chosen by:

 - New York Post